 Progress on our own climate change targets mean nothing in an overheated world.
 We advocate for national climate policies that advance the Paris Agreement on Climate Change to limit global temperature increases to well below 2°C, and ideally no more than 1.5°C above pre-industrial levels, by the end of this century.

 We believe the world must reach net zero emissions by 2050, and preferably much earlier – to avoid the worst effects of climate change.
 We’ve set our own goal for net zero emissions from our products by 2039.
 If we’re to avoid climate change wreaking havoc, global emissions must peak in 2020 and not later, we must achieve the UN’s Sustainable Development Goal 13 for climate action, and we must rapidly transition to a net zero economy.

 This is an enormous task.
 Nothing is more powerful than demonstrating to governments that accelerated progress in decarbonising the economy is actually possible.

 That’s why we’ve set ambitious goals to eliminate emissions from our operations, to achieve net zero emissions from our products from sourcing to point of sale, and to halve the greenhouse gas emissions from consumer use of our products.

 We’re also working in partnership with others to scale up action around the world through multiple private sector groups and coalitions.
 We take part in events such as the United Nations intergovernmental climate summits and, when possible, advocate directly to heads of state, ministers and government organisations on the importance of climate action.
-And, we have asked the trade associations of which Unilever is a member, to confirm that their lobbying activities are in line with the Paris Agreement .
+And, we have asked the trade associations of which Unilever is a member, to confirm that their lobbying activities are in line with the Paris Agreement (PDF 70KB) (Opens in new window).
 We support policies that accelerate change towards a low-carbon economy, drive growth and reduce risk.

 We work with many other businesses, international institutions and partners.